 Connectivity: One USB 3.1 Type-A, two USB 2.0 Type-A, HDMI, audio jack, lock port

 Weight: 4 pounds

 Budget laptops: The features that matter

-Based on the current top-selling budget laptops on Amazon and Best Buy, here’s what you should expect to see in the major components:
+Based on the current top-selling budget laptops on Amazon, here’s what you should expect to see in the major components:

 CPU: Huzzah!
 Now that Intel’s 10th-gen mobile CPUs are here, we’re seeing more and more discounted laptops with perfectly good 8th-gen parts in them.
 Look in particular for the Core i5-8250U and the (modestly revamped) i5-8265U, a pair of quad-core processors that can ably juggle mainstream tasks.
 You may also see some 9th-gen Intel CPUs in the mix, and we’ve even had a laptop with a 10th-gen processor sneak onto our list; that said, we currently consider 8th-gen chips to be a much better value.

 At the bargain-basement price points, however, you’re still going to see more 7th-gen, dual-core Intel Core processors; lower-end Intel chips like the Celeron and Pentium Gold; and a sprinkling of AMD’s older mobile CPUs.
 Those lower-end Intel and older AMD parts tend to have anemic performance, so manage your expectations (and stick to basic computing needs).

 Memory: You’ll see 4GB or 6GB of RAM, but our top picks focus on 8GB or better, which will give you the capacity to run multiple applications or browser tabs simultaneously.